demisto/content/Packs/Kafka/Integrations/KafkaV3/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### kafka-print-topics
 ***
-Prints all partitions of a topic.
+Prints all topics and their partitions.

 #### Base Command